Image of NewSpace Systems - AQUILA-H01 Sun Sensor on the satsearch marketplace

-The front surface of the NewSpace Systems (NSS) NFSS-411 sensor is a synthetic sapphire window with a reflective metal coating beneath.
-Slits are etched in the metal and sunlight passes through them and through an optical filter onto a sensor.
-The charge on the photo-sensors are read by the microcontroller, which processes the image and computes the sun vector.
-The vector and other telemetry is returned to the spacecraft through the serial interface.
+A sun sensor determines a spacecraft’s orientation with respect to the sun.
+The front surface of the NewSpace Systems (Aquila) sun sensor is a synthetic sapphire window with a reflective metal coating beneath it.
+Slits are etched in the metal, and sunlight passes through them and an optical filter onto a sensor.

 • Accurate determination of sun-angle